Skulltrail192/One-Core-API-Binaries/README.md

 **Known Limitations:**
 - Open/Save Dialogs from several applications not working fully because are from Vista implementation, called IFileDialog.
 Working in progress;
+- Running Firefox 56+ you may face page loading problems.
+To resolve this, from version 55 to 72, you must create an environment variable called MOZ_FORCE_DISABLE_E10S .
+It will be the key of the user's environment variable, and the value will be 1.
+For versions from 73 onwards, the value will be the version number, that is, 73.0.0, for example (check the version number).
 - Some places in dialogs or windows keep only in english.
 Internacionalization is working in progress;
 - New applications installers may not work, like Chrome, Maxthon, Discord, Team viewer, etc crash and application isn't installed.
 Need use a pre-installed version, copied from other operation system;